Skip to content

 Internal commandsPrompt-driven actions defined inside the agent’s skill fileA Dream Agent’s “Dream Capture” command

 You choose the mix when you design the agent.
-Internal commands keep everything self-contained; external skills let you compose agents from reusable building blocks.
+Internal commands keep everything self-contained.
+External skills let you compose agents from shared building blocks, and scripts handle operations where determinism matters more than judgment.

 Choose an Agent WhenChoose a Workflow When